GrayHatGuy/picopasco/readme.md

 - ### air quality*
 includes temperature, humidity, C02, and volatile organic chemical (VOC) sensors.

-    **_**present state only include closed loop feedback for mixing additional relays may be added to control irrigation, air quality, and/or lighting*_**
+    *-present state only include closed loop feedback for mixing additional relays may be added to control irrigation, air quality, and/or lighting

 - ### power
   * #### specifications